-- Traffic-Aware Cruise Control (see Traffic-Aware Cruise Control on page 91) - Autosteer (see Autosteer on page 96) - Auto Lane Change (see Auto Lane Change on page 98) - Autopark (see Autopark on page 111) - Summon (see Summon on page 113) - Smart Summon (Smart Summon on page 115) - Navigate on Autopilot (see Navigate on Autopilot on page 101) - Stop Light and Stop Sign Warning (see Stop Light and Stop Sign Warning on page 99) - Traffic Light and Stop Sign Control (see Traffic Light and Stop Sign Control on page 104)
+- Traffic-Aware Cruise Control (see Traffic-Aware Cruise Control on page 81) - Autosteer (see Autosteer on page 86) - Auto Lane Change (see Auto Lane Change on page 88) - Autopark (see Autopark on page 100) - Summon (see Summon on page 102) - Smart Summon (Smart Summon on page 104) - Stop Light and Stop Sign Warning (see Stop Light and Stop Sign Warning on page 89) - Navigate on Autopilot (see Navigate on Autopilot on page 91) - Traffic Light and Stop Sign Control (see Traffic Light and Stop Sign Control on page 93)

 You can enable/disable some of these features and in some cases, control how they work.
-To access settings, touch Controls > Autopilot.
+To access settings associated with these features, touch Controls > Autopilot.